BlueBlazin/tensors/README.md

 ## Log

+**2025-12-22**
+- Tried implementing broadcasting by myself.
+- I came up with an algorithm I'm calling split-splat-merge which creates a list of ranges whose lengths sum to the length of the flat data of the bigger tensor.

 **2025-12-21**
 - Tried implementing slicing with a new `Stride { start, value }` struct and a Tensor level offset for fixed indices.
 - Realized that adding start on Stride is awkward.